uswds/uswds-site/pages/documentation/migration-V3.md

 permalink: /documentation/migration/
 layout: styleguide
 title: Migrating to USWDS 3.0
+lead: Migrate to USWDS 3.0 for Sass Module support and an unbundled design system with minimal upgrade effort
 category: How to use USWDS
 subnav:
 - text: Why migrate to USWDS 3.0?